wrothmir/wrothmir/README.md

 I am a software engineer perfecting the craft of building the most beautiful soup of code that is pleasing to look at and consume.
 I like to keep things sophisticatedly simple and elegantly rustic.
-That is also the approach I take to code and how I learn new techinques to make the soup tastier.
+That is also the approach I take to code and how I learn new techniques to make the soup tastier.

 Browse through my repositories to see all kinds of soup I have created till now.